What is a Personal Accountant? (15 Things Personal Accountants Do)

 3. Handling Taxes

-Filling out tax forms and filing tax returns is never enjoyable.
-The good news is that you can avoid all of this by hiring a personal accountant.
-They will prepare all of your returns and advise you on when to file to avoid penalties.
+Filling out tax forms is never fun.
+The good news is you can hire help.
+A personal accountant will prepare returns and tell you when to file.

 4. Personal Financial Advice and Planning

-It happens to everyone, and sometimes more frequently than you might expect.
-Whether you’re a big spender or an impulse buyer, a personal accountant can help you break the habit and better manage your money.
+This happens to everyone.
+Whether you’re a big spender or impulse buyer, an accountant can help.
+They can help you manage money better.

 5. Offer Investment Advice